- About our Health Officer

 Founder of Palm Beach County Health Department

-Carl L. Brumback, MD, MPH, Palm Beach County's first Public Health Doctor passed away this morning at age 97.
+Carl L. Brumback, MD, MPH, Palm Beach County's first Public Health Doctor passed away at age 97.
 Dr. Brumback's lifetime was dedicated to bettering the health of all people in Palm Beach County and was the first to serve as Health Department Director beginning in 1950.

 Dr. Brumback had very modest beginnings as he began serving the community from his Rambler Nash Station Wagon that carried him from the ocean communities to the muck farms in its farthest reaches.
 It was his foresight and dedication to keeping people healthy that molded Public Health into what it is today.